MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ### Prerequisites

 SharePoint Workflow Manager requires the server role of Web Server (IIS).
-If you're installing SharePoint Workflow Manager on a server without the IIS server role installed, the Workflow Manager Configuration Wizard fails with messages like *Could not load file or assembly 'Microsoft.Web.Administration'*.
-Apart from the features that are installed by default, the SharePoint Workflow Manager work requires the following IIS features:
+If you're installing SharePoint Workflow Manager on a server without the IIS server role installed, the Workflow Manager Configuration Wizard fails with a message like *Could not load file or assembly 'Microsoft.Web.Administration'*.
+In addition to the features that are installed by default, SharePoint Workflow Manager requires the following IIS features:

 - Windows Authentication (under Security)
 - .NET Extensibility 4.7 (under Application Development)
 - ASP.NET 4.7 (under Application Development)

+> [!NOTE]
-SharePoint Workflow Manager might not be installed and configured correctly with only RODC (read-only domain controller) provided in the network environment as it requires RWDC (read/write DC, full DC).
+> SharePoint Workflow Manager might not be installed and configured correctly with only RODC (read-only domain controller) provided in the network environment, as it requires RWDC (read/write DC, full DC).

 SharePoint Workflow Manager requires Azure Service Fabric, which must be installed before you run SharePoint Workflow Manager setup.
 If the Azure Service Fabric Runtime isn't already installed, follow these steps below to install it: